Faculty Stories: Dominik Berger, Content Strategist

 When I think of technologies, I believe that most of the terms which you will find daily in newspapers (such as blockchain and AI) are amazingly innovative approaches, but no miracle cure for any (business) problem.
 In terms of content production, I guess AI will shape content marketing in the next year noticeably.
 However, I don’t think that people working in digital marketing will be replaced by some kind of AI any time soon.

 For us, as an agency, it’s still a challenge to convince customers of the value of content strategy while content marketing is somehow accepted as an activity that companies should invest in.
 Additionally, we will have to think about sustainably implementing ContentOps with our clients since more content-related work will be done in-house.

-We are also working hard on producing valuable, educational content which is accessible to anyone interested in our area of business.
+We are also working hard on producing valuable, educational content that is accessible to anyone interested in our area of business.
 And we are determined to establish content strategy as a professional discipline in the DACH-region.

 My goal is to grow our agency sustainably and not too fast.
-I really enjoy working with a small but highly skilled and motivated team which is ready to produce a positive impact for our clients.
-However, I’m afraid that if we would grow beyond 15 team members, we as a digital agency will become a quite slow and too bureaucratic organization.
+I really enjoy working with a small but highly skilled and motivated team that is ready to produce a positive impact for our clients.
+However, I’m afraid that if we would grow beyond 15 team members, we as a digital agency will become quite slow and too bureaucratic organization.
 Nevertheless, I’m curious about what the future will bring.